Top 10 Tips to Secure Your Home for New Home Owners

 Install Sensor Lighting Around Front and Back Doors

 Sensor lighting near the front and back doors of your home can help deter potential thieves by drawing attention to their activities.
-These devices work according to motion sensor principles, helping deter potential break ins while giving you visibility when you need it.
+These devices work according to motion sensor principles, helping deter potential break-ins while giving you visibility when you need it.

 Regularly Change Security Alarm Codes

-Security alarms can be very effective to keep your home safe, but it is important to have the codes changed regularly in order to keep the system secure.
+Security alarms can be very effective to keep your home safe, but it is important to have the codes changed regularly to keep the system secure.
 Make sure that you remember your codes and keep them private as you change them.
 If you consider buying a new Alarm system, opt for a wired system - wireless alarms are sensitive to hacking and signal jamming.
 A good alarm system can make a huge difference in deterring possible burglaries and protecting your family.

 Install Bars in the Windows

 Grilles and bars installed in front of your windows can be a great way to discourage burglars from entering your home.
 In many cases, burglars will break side windows to get entry or to take the keys in the home.
 With these grilles present you improve your home's security, but make sure they can be opened from the inside in case of a fire or hazard.

 Install a Security Safe

 You can easily protect your important personal belongings by installing a safe in your home.
 Simply install the safe within the home's walls or other sections to add an extra layer of security, and place your personal belongings in there when you leave your home.